futuring-architectures/futuring-architectures.github.io/index.md

 [position]: https://position.futuring-architectures.com/
 [organise]: https://organise.futuring-architectures.com/

-## Next Steps
+## Getting Real

-FAST puts ecosystem innovation and platform design in your hands.
-[Download] FAST, set up high-energy design sessions and get platforms embedded in your organisation --- large or small.
+[Download]  FAST and set up a first high-energy, collaborative design session.
+Each component comes with full instructions, end-to-end examples and a practitioner's manual.
-Batteries included; just add a a bit of elbow grease.
+🔌 Batteries are included; just add a bit of elbow grease.

 You're most welcome to contribute to the framework.
 The FAST [Trello board] is open to your suggestions, comments and experiences.
-Meet us on [Github] to help fix spelling and grammar errors, or help clarify and extend sections.
+And join us on [Github] to help fix spelling and grammar errors, or help clarify and extend sections.

 [download]: https://www.f-a.link/
 [trello board]: https://f-a.link/trello